TheSmartScanner/http-headers-security/README.md

  <details>
 <summary>Referrer-Policy</summary>
-The `Referrer-Policy` HTTP header controls how much referrer information (sent via the Referer header) should be included with requests.
+The <code>Referrer-Policy</code> HTTP header controls how much referrer information (sent via the Referer header) should be included with requests.

 ### Recommendation
 Send everything to the same site but only the origin for other sites.